a-h-abid/docker-commons/readme.md

     * Remove any service sections you will not use.
     * Modify any settings you want to add or remove as you need.
 1. Files in `.envs/{name}.env`, update them as you need.
-1. Run `docker-compose pull` to pull/download all the images.
+1. Run `docker compose pull` to pull/download all the images.
 Sometimes it will stop due to network error, just re-run it.
 1. Run `docker network create common-net`.
 We will use this network to connect internally from our applications.
 1. (Optional) If you want to use Traefik, run `docker network create common-traefik-net`.
 We will use this network to serve web requests using domain names to our application's web server.
-1. (Optional) If you are using any of the services that require image to build, run `docker-compose build <service-name>` to build those images.
+1. (Optional) If you are using any of the services that require image to build, run `docker compose build <service-name>` to build those images.

 ## Running Services

-* Run all services quickly by `docker-compose up -d` or...
+* Run all services quickly by `docker compose up -d` or...
-* Run specific services only by `docker-compose up -d <service1> <service2> ...`
+* Run specific services only by `docker compose up -d <service1> <service2> ...`
-    * Ex. `docker-compose up -d adminer mysql`
+    * Ex. `docker compose up -d adminer mysql`

 ## Checking Services Status

-* Check services status by `docker-compose ps`.
+* Check services status by `docker compose ps`.
-* If need to check logs, run `docker-compose logs --tail=100 <service-name>`.
+* If need to check logs, run `docker compose logs --tail=100 <service-name>`.

 ## Stoping Services

-* Stop all services quickly by `docker-compose down` or...
+* Stop all services quickly by `docker compose down` or...
-* Stop specific services only by `docker-compose rm -sf <service1> <service2> ...`
+* Stop specific services only by `docker compose rm -sf <service1> <service2> ...`
-    * Ex. `docker-compose rm -sf adminer mysql`
+    * Ex. `docker compose rm -sf adminer mysql`

 ## General Usage in Applications